Last updated on: 23 August 2019

 We analyse the Public View Data to: (i) gain insightful knowledge of the reading habits, preferences or tastes of the public; and (ii) conduct market segmentation and related studies.

 Such analysis is necessary because it enhances SCMP GROUP’s capability to carry out its duty to inform and contribute to the welfare of our international community as a global digital news organisation.
-The knowledge and study results from such analysis would enable SCMP GROUP to fulfil its duty to inform more effectively by providing more relevant and timely information, products and services to the public.
+The knowledge and study results from such analysis would enable SCMP GROUP to fulfil its duty to inform more effectively by providing more relevant and timely information, products, and services to the public.

 This would benefit not just SCMP GROUP – but also the international society as a whole.
 Our world is becoming more globalised and inter-connected.
-What is happening in one part of the world could have instant, far-reaching and/or significant ramifications on others.
+What is happening in one part of the world could have instant, far-reaching ramifications on others.

 d.
 Direct Marketing